 The school is k-8.
 It is safe.
 Students mostly Asian.
 I do not see and hear any bully situation .
 This school is very academic.
 3-4 pages of homework per day for Kindergarden plus book report.
 It does not teach too much of the learning foundation.
 Parents are not very active.
 The ones active is working very hard.
 PE music art science are taught by home room teacher for lower grade.
 I wish I can see more extra curriculum.
 New principal and new vice principal.
 Too little space for too many student.

 Lawton Alternative Elementary School is a public middle school in San Francisco.
-The principal of Lawton Alternative Elementary School is Beverly C. Dobrus, who can be contacted at email@example.com.
-610 students go to Lawton Alternative Elementary School and identify mostly as Asian; White, non-Hispanic; and Hispanic.
-26% of the Lawton Alternative Elementary School students have "limited English proficiency."
-50% of the 610 students here are paying reduced lunch prices.
-The student to teacher ratio at Lawton Alternative Elementary School is 19:1.
+The principal of Lawton Alternative Elementary School is Beverly C. Dobrus and can be contacted at email@example.com.
+610 children attend Lawton Alternative Elementary School and identify primarily as Asian; White, non-Hispanic; and Hispanic.
+26% of the Lawton Alternative Elementary School students are "limited in English proficiency."
+50% of the 610 students here get reduced lunch prices.
+The ratio of students to teachers at Lawton Alternative Elementary School is 19:1.
 Giannini (A.P.)
 Middle School is one of the nearest middle schools.

 - Computer arts

 - Drawing painting

 |Students eligible for free or reduced-price lunch program||50%||56%|